 Google Analytics is irreplaceable when it comes to your site, but unfortunately, it doesn’t collect insights about your competitors.

 That’s where tools like SEMrush come in handy.
 It gathers traffic data about your competitors.
-You can see their strong sides and get a general idea of traffic they’re getting.
+You can determine the keyword gap, see which posts position well in browsers, and get a general idea of traffic they’re getting.

 You have to know when your competition is in trouble.
 You can take advantage of that and show your brand as a sustainable alternative.
 Just like Hyundai and Kia benefited from Volkswagen diesel-gate three years ago.